true-while/AZ-204-NodeJs-labs/Instructions/Labs/AZ-204_11_lab_ak.md

 1. In the **Azure Storage Explorer** window, select **Open Azure Storage Explorer**.

-    > **Note**: If this is your first time opening Storage Explorer by using the portal, you might be prompted to allow the portal to open these types of links in the future.
+    > **Note**: If this is your first time opening Storage Explorer `by using the portal`, you might be prompted to allow the portal to open these types of links in the future.
 You should accept the prompt.

 1. In the **Azure Storage Explorer** application, you will notice a prompt to sign in to your Azure account.
 Sign in by performing the following actions: